 edit October 18 Debate

 The final debate between Tim Kaine and George Allen was held on October 18, 2012.
 The hourlong debate saw each candidate trying to paint the other as an extreme partisan.
 Analysis and reporting for this final debate can be found on Politico, NBC and Washington Post.
-Here's the full video of the debate:

 The Fraternal Order of Police has endorsed George Allen and the Virginia Credit Union League (VCUL) has backed Tim Kaine.
 The VCUL had supported Allen in the same race in 2006.
 The Kaine campaign has also received support from law enforcement officials such as Fairfax County Commonwealth’s Attorney Ray Morrogh; Michael Mohler, president of the state's professional firefighters' union; and Henrico County Commonwealth’s Attorney Shannon Taylor.